cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 ***Viome**: [Gut Intelligence](https://www.viome.com/products/gut-intelligence)

 I collected my sample on **5/6/2022**.
-However, due to a problem with registring my Kean kits, I did not mail the samples back the same day.
+Due to a problem with registring my Kean kits, I did not mail the samples back the same day.
+However, I mailed all 4 samples on Saturday *5/7/2022*.

+My understanding is that there was a bug in the system, and I successfully registered my *Kean Gut* and *Kean Gut+* kits on Monday (5/9/2022).

 ## Other Notes